Supply Chain Visualization: Mapping Your Value Network for Business Plans

 How to Create Your Value Network Map

 Making your supply chain map starts with your current network.
 ShipBob explains that you need to collect info about key partners.
 This creates a full map of your supply network.
+But where should you start?

 Step 1: List Your Key Partners